Overview

 e.g. compulsory education,

-driving on the left hand side of the road
+driving on the left hand side of the road, speed limits, use of seat belts

 the use of mobile phones while driving